raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 *ScanEngine* maintains a log which describes the time that each ballot is scanned, whether it was successful, and whether the batch is accepted, if any rescanning of batches occurs, and details about any error (jams, etc) that occur.

 *ScanEngine* may check the fidelity of the ballot scanned but it does not perform any ballot interpretation.

+The images can be written directly to USB media, hand-carried out of the air-gapped environment, and uploaded to the AuditEngine.org website for further processing.
+A Hardware Security Module (HSM) can be used to sign the resulting files using a private key.
+For example, the Yubico HSM https://www.yubico.com/product/yubihsm-2-series/yubihsm-2-fips/.

 ## Use Cases